VisionGuide/Google-Solution-Challenge-2024-Metu-Vision-Guide/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

-There is a reporting option available on forum page to prevent potential fake posts related to the priority topic (accessing the accurate information).
+There is a reporting option available on forum page to prevent potential fake posts related to the priority topic (accessing the accurate information)(It's a demo).